CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: CMOSE Dataset

-All participants and coaches (teachers) featured in the video segments of the CMOSE Dataset have provided informed and signed consent for the dataset to be distributed and utilized by the broader research community.
+All participants and coaches (teachers) featured in the video segments of the CMOSE Dataset have provided informed and signed consent for the dataset to be distributed.
+All participants have a similar distribution of engagement levels, and we do not find specific biases toward certain participants, genders, or races after annotation.